NVIDIA/tensorrt-laboratory/examples/00_TensorRT/README.md

 # Inference Example

-Basic CLI for executing TensorRT engines.
+Basic CLI tool for executing TensorRT engines.

 Provide an engine and `inference.x` will run a simplifed inference pipeline using synthetic data.

 The program will run a pipelined H2D -> TensorRT -> D2H calculation for `--seconds` (default: 5) with a 0.1 second warmup run.
 By default, only 1 TensorRT Execution Context is used to perform the evaulation.
 You can modify the number of contexts using the `--contexts`.
-By default this will increase the number of Input/Output Buffers used as well.
-See Options below for more details.
+Unless provided, the number of Input/Output Buffers is set to `(2 * contexts)`.
+See below for the list of [options](#options).

 The `inference.x` program is fully pipelined and asynchronous.
-It performs the full pipeline: H2D -> TensorRT -> D2H.
+It performs uses three threads (default)
+to: 1) async copy input H2D, 2) launch the async inference evaluation and return output tensor to the host, and 3) to wait on the resouces used during execution and release them when finished.
+This final thread is where one might build a return message or do something else with the results.

-If you see numbers that differ from the output of `giexec`, you may have an IO bottleneck in that the transfers are more expensive than the compute.
+Note: If you see numbers that differ from the output of `giexec`, you may have an IO bottleneck in that the transfers are more expensive than the compute.

  * TODO: Update the program to output avg xfer time.
  * TODO: Build .engine files as part of the build